Staying Healthy & Safe

 Texas Tech Study Abroad Office Responsibilities

 - Communicating with contacts from the U.S. Department of State, host institutions, and program providers to constantly monitor security situations abroad, obtain accurate information, and make appropriate, timely decisions regarding Texas Tech student travel to countries where study abroad programs exist.
+See the OIA's Global Safety and Security Resources for more information.

 - Making sure that every study abroad student is registered with the U.S. Department of State's Smart Traveler Enrollment Program.